freeradical13/freeradical13.github.io/index.md

 [Mitochondria][] are the site of aerobic respiration.
 Mitochondria have an outer and inner phospholipid bilayer membrane with the space in between called the intermembrane space.
 The area inside the inner membrane is called the [mitochondrial matrix][].
 The inner membrane is heavily folded to increase surface area into structures called [cristae][].

+Mitochondria have their own DNA called [mtDNA][] which is passed down from the mother in the case of sexual reproduction.

 #### Plants

 [Plants][] are a kingdom of eukaryotic autotrophs that generate their own chemical energy from sunlight through the process of photosynthesis.
 They have a cell wall made of cellulose.